 And for brands, CMS platforms at first offered an easy way to manage and publish content, helping them reach customers on the web for the first time.

 The later development of inbound marketing technology and methodology solidified the business case for web publishing, and what’s more, introduced marketers and writers alike to a newer, more technically sophisticated field.

 WordPress and HubSpot are the two most prominent, long-time leaders in CMS.
 Both platforms represent a unique approach to marketing and content management.
 In an effort to help users pick the right platform, we’ve created a thorough HubSpot vs. WordPress comparison.

 2004 brought the beginnings of HubSpot, co-founded by Dharmesh Shah and Brian Halligan during their time at the Massachusetts Institute of Technology.

-HubSpot coined the term to describe this practice, inbound marketing, and created a set of best practices and philosophy to help organizations reach more consumers in an organic, affordable, and personable way.
+HubSpot coined the term to describe this practice, inbound marketing, and created a set of best practices and philosophies to help organizations reach more consumers in an organic, affordable, and personable way.

 The popularization of inbound marketing, and the company’s dedication to customer education, is perhaps the brand’s greatest achievement.
 HubSpot effectively marketed the marketing method by becoming an inbound marketing powerhouse itself, generating thousands of blogs, downloadable content, webinars, emails, interactive tools, and podcasts—all aimed at instructing organizations on best practices and actionable advice.